Skip to main content Skip to search Skip to main navigation

 • Eye and face protection with a filter effect (e.g. UV protection)

-This category includes many standard occupational safety products that are necessary in a wide variety of working environments.
+This category includes many standard occupational safety products that are necessary in a variety of working environments.

 Category 3: Protection against very high risks